-What would be a vacation without good food?!
+What would a vacation be without a good feast for the palate?!

-The variety of gastronomy in Gmunden ranges from fish restaurants to cultivated inns, from wine taverns to cocktail bars, from family-run cafés to traditional pastry shops.
-Although the emphasis is on regional cuisine with the finest ingredients, friends of international dishes will definitely get their money’s worth as well.
-The innkeepers, chefs and hosts around Lake Traunsee have joined forces to fill any gaps in epicurean education and take you to the pinnacle of pleasure with the highest quality local products.
+The variety of gastronomy in Gmunden ranges from fish restaurants to sophisticated inns, from wine taverns to cocktail bars, from family-run cafés to traditional confectioneries.
+The emphasis is on regional cuisine with the finest ingredients, but friends of international dishes will definitely get their money’s worth.
+The innkeepers, chefs and hosts around Lake Traunsee have joined forces to fill any epicurean gaps in their education and to take you to the pinnacle of pleasure with the highest quality products from the surrounding area.

-Gastronomers around Lake Traunsee have joined forces to form the “Traunseewirten” and have committed themselves to the highest quality and intensive cooperation, so that guests immediately feel that there is togetherness and not antagonism at Lake Traunsee.
-But of course not only the Traunseewirte offer quality at its best, but also other insider tips and gourmet restaurants can be discovered.
+Gastronomers around Lake Traunsee have joined forces to form the “Traunseewirten” (Traunsee Innkeepers) and have committed themselves to the highest quality and intensive cooperation, so that guests immediately feel that there is togetherness and not antagonism at Lake Traunsee.
+But of course not only the Traunseewirte offer quality of the finest, but also other insider tips and gourmet restaurants can be discovered.

 „Fish with Sti(e)l“